Icinga/icinga-powershell-framework/doc/developerguide/01-NewIcingaCheck.md

 $IcingaCheck = New-IcingaCheck -Name 'My Check' -Value 25 -Unit '%';
 ```

 You will have to provide a `Name` for each check which **must** be unique within each Check Plugin.
 This will make it easier to differentiate between checks for results.
-The `Value` is mandatory as this will be the base for each single check to fetch the actual status.
+The `Value` is mandatory as this will be the basis for each single check to fetch the actual status.

 For performance metrics you can provide a `Unit` to ensure your graphing is displaying values as the should be